Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 ## Compilation and Execution

-As part of the compilation pipeline, there are a bunch of additional rewrites, all the types are resolved throught aggressive types inference and some optimizations are performed, and finally the compiler gets the simplified type annotated AST, and then translates it to `pluto`, which is the intermediate language and then compiled again to `UPLC`.
+As part of the compilation pipeline, there are a bunch of additional rewrites, all the types are resolved through aggressive types inference and some optimizations are performed, and finally the compiler gets the simplified type annotated AST, and then translates it to `pluto`, which is the intermediate language and then compiled again to `UPLC`.

 OpShin provides a toolkit to evaluate the script in Python, compile the script to `UPLC`, and compile the script to `pluto`, an intermediate language for debugging purposes and to build artifacts.